 It is my every intention that after you read this article, that you will be moved to tap into the power and privilege of fasting.
 There is power in fasting.
 It is a crucial aspect to be considered if you want to increase in the anointing.
 Many believers have never tapped into the benefits and power of fasting.
 In early church history, fasting was considered one of the pillars of Christianity.

-Living in this modern era where the availability of high quality food and fast food are norm for most people around the world and we gladly indulge in them but there is a supernatural dimension missing in our lives.
-While the belly is satisfied yet our inner man is yearning for the miraculous.
+Living in this modern era where the availability of high quality food and fast food are normal for most people and we gladly indulge in them, there is a supernatural dimension missing in our lives; while the belly is satisfied, our inner man is yearning for the miraculous.

-Too many believers as well as ministers have relegated the subject of fasting on the back burner.
-It is somehow deemed as old fashion and not relevant to us in this hi-tech world in which we live.
-You will find that both in the Old and New Testaments and throughout church history, fasting was deemed essential.
+Too many believers (as well as ministers) have relegated the subject of fasting to the back burner.
+It is somehow deemed as old-fashioned and not relevant to us in this hi-tech world in which we live.
+You will find that in both the Old and New Testaments and throughout church history, fasting was deemed essential.
 It was considered to be the channel of power.